 The agency maintains records of all accidents and incidents including those reportable to RQIA; records viewed were noted to include details of the incident and the actions taken.
-It was noted that details of all incidents are reviewed by the deputy manager and in addition forwarded to the HSCT risk management department.
+It was noted that details of all incidents are forwarded to the HSCT risk management department.
 In addition incidents are reviewed as part of the agency's monthly quality monitoring process.

 The organisational and management structure of the agency is outlined in the agency's Statement of Purpose; it details lines of accountability.
-Staff had a clear understanding of the responsibilities of their job roles; they indicated that managers are approachable.
-There was evidence of effective and ongoing collaborative working with relevant stakeholders such as HSCT keyworkers and Psychiatrists.
+Staff had a clear understanding of the responsibilities of their job roles; they indicated that managers are approachable and could describe the procedure for obtaining support and guidance.
+There was evidence of effective and ongoing collaborative working with relevant stakeholders such as Speech and Language Therapists, Care Managers and Psychiatrists.

-Staff who spoke to the inspector could describe their responsibility in raising concerns and indicated that they had knowledge of the agency's whistleblowing policy.
+Staff who spoke to the inspector could clearly describe their responsibility in raising concerns and indicated that they had knowledge of the agency's whistleblowing policy.

 On the date of inspection the RQIA certificate was noted to be displayed appropriately and was reflective of the service provided.
+The agency's Statement of Purpose and Service User Guide had been reviewed and updated.